Lee Sing-man

-Lee Sing-man (born 1944), commonly known as "Uncle Man", is a paper-tearing artist in Hong Kong.
+Lee Sing-man (born ~1944), commonly known as "Uncle Man", is a paper-tearing artist in Hong Kong.

-He was once a volunteer in Kowloon Walled City Park, creating his works there, before he was invited to demonstrate in Tsim Sha Tsui and became known.
+He was once a volunteer in Kowloon Walled City Park, creating his works there, before he was invited to demonstrate in Tsim Sha Tsui and became commonly known.

 Biography

 Early life and education

-Lee Sing-man was born in 1944 in Guangdong, China, and attended primary school there.
-At a young age, he had trouble focusing at school.
-When he was around fourteen years old in 1958, he moved to Hong Kong and continued his studies in secondary school.
-In order to get into secondary school, he had to pass an entrance exam that he failed five times.
-He persevered in his studies and passed the exam on the sixth attempt.
-Right after graduating from a secondary school, he studied business administration for a year and moved to Chinese literature.
-Eventually, he ended his undergraduate studies because his family objected to it, and he began to work.
+Lee Sing-Man was born in 1944 in Guangdong, China, where he attended primary school.
+During his early education, he faced difficulties with concentration.
+When he was around fourteen years old, in 1958, he moved to Hong Kong and continued his studies in secondary school.
+To gain admission to secondary school, he was required to pass an entrance exam, which he failed five times before succeeding on his sixth attempt.
+Right after graduating from secondary school, he studied business administration for a year before changing his focus to Chinese literature.
+Eventually, he ended his undergraduate studies due to objections from his family, and he began to work.

 At first, he worked at his cousin's watch company.
 He then worked as a quality control checker in a garment factory, followed by a debt collector in a stationery wholesale company, then a delivery courier.
 It was during this time that he started doing paper-tearing.
 According to him, working as a local delivery courier was difficult but rewarding.
 He usually gave out his paper-tearing artwork to the companies while delivering goods to them.
 He was very pleased to see the companies decorating their offices with his creations.

-Soon he became famous for paper-tearing.
-Consequently, he resigned the job of delivery courier due to increasing paper-tearing lessons, performances and voluntary work, and he started to concentrate on promoting paper-tearing art.
+Soon he resigned from his job as a delivery courier due to increasing demand for his paper-tearing lessons, performances, and voluntary work, and started to concentrate on promoting paper-tearing art.